Back to Blog

 Loops and Supabase share a similar developer audience.
 Connect them through Supabase Edge Functions that call the Loops API when users take actions.
 The event-driven model matches naturally.

-Pricing: Free for 1,000 contacts, from $49/month Integration: API via Edge Functions Pros: Simple, modern, good free tier, event-driven Cons: Limited automation, basic segmentation
+Pricing: Free for 1,000 contacts, from $49/month Integration: API via Edge Functions Pros: Simple, modern, good free tier, event-driven, quick setup Cons: Limited automation depth, basic segmentation, may outgrow quickly

 4. Postmark